Residents and Fellows: Benefits of Locum Tenens after Training

-‘Test drive’ practice settings
+Test drive practice settings

 Whether you decide to stay in your comfort zone or try something new, you can always pick a different practice setting for the following assignment.
 Accepting locum tenens work at various facilities allows you to test more options than you would with a permanent position.
 Then, you can determine your preferred practice environment and select only the assignments that fit those qualifications.
-Or, maybe you like one setting enough that you decide to seek a permanent position like it!
+Or, maybe you like one setting enough to decide to seek a permanent position like it!

 Check out different locations